 Should the Chair of the Council be unable to serve for a full term, the Vice Chair will preside.
 Should the Vice Chair be unable to serve for a full term, the Council shall use the procedure presented in the Selection of Officers to replace the Vice Chair.

-Executive Committee – Shall develop a slate of issues to be discussed and/or addressed by the Council during the year to insure timely management of matters affecting student welfare.
+Executive Committee – Shall develop a slate of issues (work plan) to be discussed and/or addressed by the Council during the year to insure timely management of matters affecting student welfare.

 Standing committees shall consist of: